siberianfox/tinygwiki/JSON-Operation.md

 ##JSON Request and Response Formats
 JSON requests are used to perform the following actions {with examples}

-* Return the value of a single setting or state variable {"1mi":""}
+* Return the value of a single setting or state variable {"1mi":n}
-* Return the values of a group of settings or state variables (aka a Resource) {"1":""}
+* Return the values of a group of settings or state variables (aka a Resource) {"1":n}
 * Set a single setting or state variable (note that most state variables are read-only) {"1mi":8}
 * Set a multiple settings or state variables in a group {"1":{"po":1,"mi":8}}
 * Submit a block (line) of Gcode to perform any supported Gcode command {"gc":"n20g1f350 x23.4 y43.2"}
 * Special functions and actions;
- * Request a status report {"sr":""}
+ * Request a status report {"sr":n}
  * Set status report contents {"sr":{"line":true,"posx":true,posy":true,   ...}}
  * Run self tests {"test":1}
  * Reset parameters to defaults {"defa":true}